Murder of George Floyd: Memorials

 The area near the location where Floyd was murdered became a makeshift memorial throughout May 26, with many placards paying tribute to him and referencing the Black Lives Matter movement.
 As the day progressed, more people came to demonstrate against Floyd's murder.
-Hundreds of people, then marched to the 3rd Precinct of the Minneapolis Police.
+Hundreds of people then marched to the 3rd Precinct of the Minneapolis Police.
 Participants used posters and slogans with phrases such as "Justice for George", "I can't breathe", and "Black Lives Matter".
 On September 18, the Minneapolis City Council approved designating the section of Chicago Avenue between 37th and 39th Streets as George Perry Floyd Jr. Place, with a marker at the intersection with 38th Street where the incident took place.
-The intersection has been closed and occupied by demonstrators who said they won't leave until their demands regarding anti-racism and property tax are met.
+The intersection has been closed and occupied by demonstrators who said they will not leave until their demands regarding anti-racism and property tax are met.

 A public memorial, with Al Sharpton delivering the eulogy, was held June 4 at North Central University in Minneapolis.
 A public viewing and a family memorial was held in Raeford, North Carolina on June 6, near Floyd's hometown.
 Floyd's family held a public memorial in Houston on June 8, and a private service on June 9.
 The family said professional boxer Floyd Mayweather paid for the services.
 Floyd's body was on public view on June 8 in his hometown of Houston.
 Former Vice President and the 2020 presumptive and eventual Democratic nominee, Joe Biden, met with the Floyd family privately and gave a video message at the funeral.
 Floyd is buried next to his mother in Pearland, Texas.

 The length of time that Chauvin was originally reported to have had his knee on Floyd's neck, 8:46, was widely commemorated as a "moment of silence" to honor Floyd.
 It was also used in chants, protest signs, and messages, as were the words "I can't breathe".